 In Babylon, the titular character (Minna Puolanto) wants to solve all the core issues regarding power.
 Her servant Ré (Hanna Seppä) helps her in the process.
 This partly autobiographic and hilarious performance tackles a variety of situations where power is exercised.
 The two clowns bring different scepter wielders onstage, from Madonna to Ronaldo and from Catherine the Great to Donald Trump.
 The power setting between Babylon and Re is also an essential part in addressing the theme.

 The performance, directed by Marielle Eklund-Vasama, asks us why we—almost always—settle into power structures in regard to each other.
 Couldn’t we live in an equal society?
 The performance will make the audience reflect on the different forms of exercising power in their lives.
 It also examines the power structures between genders and gives a new and fresh opinion on #metoo.

 Duration: 1 h 30 min, no intermission

-Age recommendation: For adults and youth from 13 up.
+Age recommendation: For adults and young people 13 and up.

 There are two language versions: Finnish and English.
 There are also English subtitles that can be used for the Finnish-language version.